 >>> products = models.Product.objects.all()

-These model modules should only import other model modules, and possibly some generic utils modules.
-The model classes should be very lightweight.
-Their purpose is to perform trivial read and write operations against the database.
+modules.
+The model classes should be lightweight.
+Their purpose is to perform trivial read and write operations with the database.
 Business logic should most certainly not live in the data layer, that belongs in domain.

 Domain

-The domain/ directory contains all the business logic files.
+directory contains all the business logic files.
 Each domain area is a directory containing modules of related functionality.
-Orders, for example, might contain the following; an engine.py module with functions related to creating new orders; an operations.py module for general CRUD operations on orders, such as cancelling them; and a processing.py module for performing the steps related to dispatching orders.
+Orders, for example, might contain the following modules.
+An engine.py

 domain/